landrevj/chat/README.md

 # Chat

 This is a basic forum thing I'm making to learn Rails.

-Doesn't do a whole lot but its good practice.
-Ready to be deployed to Heroku.
+Master branch in production [here](https://powerful-retreat-75501.herokuapp.com/).